 Words: Tshiamo Seape

-Art wear a concept probably few are familiar with, nonetheless, this distinction has not stopped a commitment by designer Robyn Keyser to producing an ethical, inclusive and transparent fashion line; a commitment that is woven into the ethos of Artclub & Friends.
+Art wear is a concept probably few are familiar with, nonetheless this distinction has not stopped a commitment by designer Robyn Keyser to producing an ethical, inclusive and transparent fashion line; a commitment that is woven into the ethos of Artclub & Friends.
 The line is turning traditional fashion structures on their head and producing elevated garments that have been seen on the backs of stars like Darkie Fiction, featured in Africa Is Now and Acclaim Magazine and debuted on the runway at SA Fashion Week earlier this year.
 Artclub & Friends is clearly enjoying its moment in the sun.

-Distinguishing themselves from their street wear peers Cape Town’s Good Good Good collections take an adventurous approach to leisure wear.
+Distinguishing themselves from their street wear peers, Cape Town’s Good Good Good take an adventurous approach to leisure wear.
 Bold prints and luscious fabrics have come to define the brands recent collections and are a clear departure from their earlier pieces.
 A series of unexpected but no less inspired collaborations have made Good Good Good something of a surprisingly novel player in the street wear landscape.
 As the brand continues to find its footing, expect a lot more of the unexpected in the near future.